 Whilst these aren’t typically an issue, the owner of the server must also be located in the United States.
 This can be hugely limiting for servers that are run outside of the US.
 Beyond this, 10% of your earnings will go to Discord, along with additional processing fees.

 Fortunately, there’s also the option to sell access to paid Discord server memberships on third-party platforms like Whop.
-Whop only takes 3% transaction fees when you make a sale.
-So, you’ll keep up to a whopping 97% of your earnings from paid memberships
+Whop only takes a 2.7% + $0.30 cut out of your sale.
+So, you’ll keep up to a whopping 97% of your earnings from paid memberships.